Refugee Education Program

 Refugee School Impact Grant (RSIG)

-The Pennsylvania Department of Education aims to integrate and acculturate refugee students into school districts.
-The Refugee Education Program offers advocacy for a special population of students who otherwise may not have a voice.
-The Department provides technical assistance and supports districts' capacity to:
+The Pennsylvania Department of Education aims to integrate and assimilate refugee students into school districts.
+The Refugee Education Program offers advocacy for a special population of students and parents who otherwise may not have supports.
+The Department provides technical assistance and facilitates districts' capacity to:

-Connect school districts to the appropriate refugee resettlement agency in their areas
+Connect school districts to the appropriate refugee resettlement agency in the surrounding areas

 - Identify refugee students at enrollment

 - Record the achievement of refugee students to contribute in increasing the overall achievement of the district

 - Provide a free and appropriate education for refugee students in the least restrictive environment